rse/asty/README.md

 About
 -----

-ASTy is a Generic Abstract Syntax Tree (AST) library for JavaScript, i.e., it provides a hierarchical data structure for holding the syntax abstraction of an arbitrary formal language.
+ASTy is a Abstract Syntax Tree (AST) Data Structure library for JavaScript, i.e., it provides a hierarchical data structure for holding the syntax abstraction of an arbitrary formal language.
 It is usually used in combination with a parser generator like [PEG.js](http://pegjs.org/)